'Super normal profits' from network largesse sends energy bills soaring | The New Daily

 In a separate decision, Victoria’s essential services commission proposed a 30 per cent hike in default offer prices.

-Of these increases, Mr Orme estimates that 13.2 per cent of the Victorian default offer increase stems from super-normal network profits, while up to 21 per cent of the NSW default offer does.
+Of these increases, Mr Orme estimated that 13.2 per cent of the Victorian default offer increase stemmed from super-normal network profits, while up to 21 per cent of the NSW default offer did.

-In South Australia, as much as 13.9 per cent of the default offer rise is excess profit, he found.
+In South Australia, as much as 13.9 per cent of the default offer rise was excess profit, he found.

 Federal crackdown

-He said such moves wouldn’t be the first time governments have stepped into protect households, following interventions earlier this year that capped soaring wholesale coal and gas prices.
+He said it wouldn’t be the first time governments had stepped into protect households, following interventions earlier this year to cap soaring wholesale coal and gas prices.

 In the case of networks, governments could overwrite the AER’s recent rate of return decisions to “correct errors” in estimates of debt financing costs, which are driving more than half of network profits, Mr Orme said.